 The Dramatic Rise of Dog Thefts In the UK

 The picture on the left is my litter of seven working Cockers with Fizz their mother.
-In Fifty years of owning and working with dogs, this is the only litter I have bred.
+In Fifty years of owning and working with dogs, this is the only litter I have ever bred.

-The puppy with the white-collar and was the one I kept called Gunner and he is the face of the campaign I am launching to change the law on dog theft.
-I want our politicians to stop skirting around the subject and accept that dogs are not just property or a commodity they are sentient animals with deep feeling and emotions.
+The puppy with the white-collar was the one I kept called Gunner and he is the face of the campaign I am launching to change the law on dog theft.
+I want our politicians to stop skirting around the subject and accept that dogs are not just property or a commodity they are sentient animals with deep feelings and emotions.

 Why would I want to put a litter of 1-day old puppies in an article about dog theft?, Simple, in a robbery last year a litter of eight one-day-old French Bulldog puppies were stolen at knifepoint from the pregnant owner in her own home.
 They were dumped outside of a Vets the next day.

 Unfortunately, six of them died.
 It not clear whether they were returned because of the wide publicity or a reward of £10,000 was claimed.
 I can currently find no reports of the perpetrators being apprehended or charged.
 However, if someone could correct me I will change that statement.
 I will not hold my breath (1) Litter of French Bulldogs Stolen.